TritonDataCenter/rfd/rfd/0050/README.md

 callback may become the new paradigm for end-user API interactions.

 This is a major decision we have to make before moving forward.

+### How does this feature relate to `docker events`?

+Enhaced instance audit does not fully cover `docker events` but can bring us a step closer to it.
+Currently `docker events` supports:

+1. the life-streaming of events
+2. change tracking of images, networks, and volumes
+3. non-lifecycle events such as attach/detach and mount/unmount

+We can consider 2 and 3 in the next iteration.
+But the support for streaming is obviously based on the decision on the previous question.

 ### Should we track the changes made to internal attributes?